murthyvs2009/Gluco-Buddy/README.md

 ### Excluded Files:
 - I have included only the necessary folders and files under the `application` directory.
 Folders such as **Logs**, **Languages**, and other files that have not been modified for this project are not included in the repository.
+- Additionally, for security reasons, the `database.php` and `config.php` files located in the **Config** folder have been excluded, as they contain sensitive information such as database credentials and configuration settings that must be configured independently.